JanPerret/Individual_detection_in_plant_counts/README.md

 # Individual detection in plant counts

-This repository contains all the data and code for a paper published in *Journal of Ecology* dealing with the detection probability of individuals in counts of unmarked plants.
+Data and code for the following paper:

+Perret, J., Besnard, A., Charpentier, A., & Papuga, G. (2023).
+Plants stand still but hide: Imperfect and heterogeneous detection is the rule when counting plants.
+Journal of Ecology. https://doi.org/10.1111/1365-2745.14110

 Please contact me if something goes wrong with the code, or for any question.

 Mail: [jan.perret@cefe.cnrs.fr](mailto:jan.perret@cefe.cnrs.fr) or [jan.perret@gmail.com](mailto:jan.perret@gmail.com)